Drek282/PsychoStats/README.md

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested.
 I won't be able to ensure that they are all working as intended until I have data for all of them.

-* Roles are broken for The Battle Grounds III.
+* The Battle Grounds III support is currently non-functional because the player id's in the logs are in a different format.

 ## **Stuff that Remains Untested**